ambrosus/ambrosus-nop/USING.md

     docker-compose restart parity

-Recreate containers (safe, but do it if sure that you need it):
+Recreate containers (safe, but do it if you're sure that you need it):

     docker-compose down
     docker-compose up -d

 ### Out of memory

-Logs contains messages about memory issues, that's mean that your instance or server have not enough memory.
+If logs contain messages about memory issues, it means that your instance or server don't hold enough memory.
 Try to increase it.
-We recommend at least 2GB of memory to run Ambrosus Node.
+We recommend at least 2GB of memory to run an Ambrosus Node.

-### Instance not respond
+### Instance not responding

-You can't access /nodeinfo url or login via ssh - restart instance.
+You can't access /nodeinfo url or login via ssh - restart your instance.

 ### No challenge resolution on Atlas, no block reward on Apollo

-Atlas: first check that Parity in sync (see above)
+Atlas: first check if Parity is in sync (see above)

 Apollo: also check Parity.
-If it's fine, wait for reward to appear (it could take up 24 hours).
+If it's fine, wait for reward to appear (it could take up to 24 hours).
 Don't stop and try not to restart Apollo, it has to be always online.

 ## Terminology

-- **Ambrosus Node** - Ambrosus Atlas, Hermes or Apollo
+- **Ambrosus Node** - Ambrosus Atlas, Hermes or Apollo.
-- **Atlas** - node that store bundles and earns ambers.
+- **Atlas** - node that stores bundles and earns ambers.
-- **Hermes** - node that generate bundles and spend ambers.
+- **Hermes** - node that generates bundles and spends ambers.
-- **Apollo** - validator nodes, it creates blocks
+- **Apollo** - validator node, it creates blocks.
 - **Bundle** - pack of Assets and Events, produced by Hermes
-- **Asset** - objects, for example product
+- **Asset** - object, for example product
-- **Events** - events that happened to Assets
+- **Events** - events that happen to Assets
-- **Challenge** - Atlas "request" to store a bundle, if smart contract confirms that request, challenge called "resolved".
+- **Challenge** - Atlas "request" to store a bundle, if smart-contract confirms this request, challenge turns into "resolved".